Localization theorem for homological vector fields: The supergroup Gu

 \subsubsection{Realization of the Lie superalgebra}

 Let $G$ and $u$ be as in the setup of Theorem \ref{thm G_u comp}, except we exclude now the case $G=Q(n)$.
-We give an explicit realization of $\operatorname{Lie}\widetilde{G_u}$ as coming from $\g$, according to a natural construction introduced in \cite{sherman2022symmetriesDS}.
+We give an explicit realization of $\operatorname{Lie}\widetilde{G_u}$ as coming from $\g$, according to the natural construction introduced in Sec.~3 of \cite{sherman2022symmetriesDS}.

 In particular let us assume that $u\in\s\l(1|1)^k$ takes the form

 where $c_1,\dots,c_k\in\Bbbk^\times$ are generic and $e_{\pm\alpha_i}\in\g_{\pm\alpha_i}$.
 Let $\h'=\sum\limits_{i}[\g_{\alpha_i},\g_{-\alpha_i}]\sub\g_{\ol{0}}$; then $\h'\sub[u,\g]$ and is a toral subalgebra.
 By Lemma 3.1 of \cite{sherman2022symmetriesDS}, if $V$ is any representation on which $\h'$ acts semisimply, we have a canonical isomorphism $DS_uV\cong DS_uV^{\h'}$.
 Therefore, if we define the Lie superalgebra